cypress-io/circleci-orb/docs/examples.md

 ## using-node6

-Runs all Cypress tests on Node 6 image
+Runs all Cypress tests on Node 6 image by specifying `executor` name.
+There are several executors included with this orb, and you can use your own executor, see "custom-executor" example.

 ```yaml
 version: 2.1